Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Catawba College was 11:1: that means 11 students per one teacher, which is considered a good ratio.
-According to the most recent information, there are 135 faculty members at this school.
-Out of that number, there were 68 men and 67 women.
+According to the most recent data, the student-faculty ratio at Catawba College was 12:1: that means 12 students per one teacher, which is considered a good ratio.
+The faculty of this school consists of 128 members, according to the most recent data reported.
+Out of that number, there were 45 male and 83 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Catawba College.

 Student Population Diversity Graph